OpenSPP/documentation/docs/howto/developer_guides/custom_entitlement.md

 The code mentioned above will introduce a new field to the `g2p_entitlement` table for storing the duration of an entitlement.
 To understand further, refer to the following documentation [Link 1](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/04_basicmodel.html), [Link 2](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/14_other_module.html), [Link 3](https://www.odoo.com/documentation/15.0/developer/tutorials/getting_started/13_inheritance.html)

+Here the values of `valid_until`, `valid_from` fields are derived from the values of cycle’s start date and end date fields.
+The mentioned fields are from the table `g2p.cycle`.

 4. To integrate new fields into the UI, the following steps should be followed.
 Create a new file called `views/entitlement_view.xml` in the module.
 Add the below code to the manifest file.

 ```python